 The band of tissue that connects the two lobes of the thyroid.

 A pair of organs in the abdomen that remove waste from the blood and make urine.
-They also produce hormones that stimulate red blood cell production and control calcium levels.

 A genetic disorder in males caused by having an extra X chromosome (XXY) instead of one (XY).